petervandivier/website/content/posts/sql-server-client-tools-wishlist.md

 In any case, you can only instantiate each dashboard once per Object Explorer session.
 This means I need to connect to the server by another connection string or open another running instance of SSMS to get the side-by-side view I want.

+### ECHO_HIDDEN analogue

+One of my favourite `psql` utilities is [`ECHO_HIDDEN`](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-OPTION-ECHO-HIDDEN).
+It exposes for the user the underlying SQL command being sent to the server when you perform a "short command".
+This is awesome for discovery, customization, and learning.

+SSMS uses SMO to retrieve data needed to build the Object Explorer or perform various features like scripting objects or using Query Store.
+Typically in order to capture the underlying queries, you need to run a server-side trace to figure out what's going on here.
+I'd _love_ it if I could just toggle an option to have the queries being sent by SSMS write to a terminal as I perform UI actions.

 ## PowerShell/dbatools

 ### Integrated "Recent Connections"